Von Willebrand Factor Deficiency In Your Dog Or Even Your Cat

 The Four Reasons Why A vWF Test Might Be Suggested For Your Pet:

-Your veterinarian noticed that your dog bled excessively after a simple surgical procedure (like tail docking, dew claw removal, tattooing, tooth extraction, etc. ).
+1. Your veterinarian noticed that your dog bled excessively after a simple surgical procedure (like tail docking, dew claw removal, tattooing, tooth extraction, etc.).

-You are a breeder of one of the dog breeds known to occasionally suffer this problem and you want to be sure that your breeding stock do not carry the genetic defect.
+3. You are a breeder of one of the dog breeds known occasionally to suffer from this problem, and you want to be sure that your breeding stock do not carry the genetic defect.

-You and your veterinarian are anticipating surgery in a dog whose bloodline has experienced this form of hemophilia in the past and you both want to be sure it is safe to proceed with the surgery.
+4. You and your veterinarian are anticipating surgery in a dog whose bloodline has experienced this form of hemophilia in the past and you both would like to be sure it is safe to proceed with the surgery.

 Even in pets that are documented vWD bleeders, estimates of the severity of the problem can vary from test to test on the same dog.